claire-puppylove/dnd-5e-dpr-tactics-calculator/README.md

 ## Future work

+- Damage type summation?
-In the future, I plan to make a python version that takes CSV files as input to be free of proprietary software.
+- In the future, I plan to make a python version that takes CSV files as input to be free of proprietary software.

 ## References